-New RV Park Coming to Fort Irwin
+New RV park coming to Fort Irwin

-Fort Irwin, Calif. — The U.S. Army Garrison Command Team celebrated the beginning of a new construction project that will eventually lead to an improved camping experience at the recreational vehicle park here.
+The U.S. Army Garrison Command Team celebrated the beginning of a new construction project that will eventually lead to an improved camping experience at the recreational vehicle park at Fort Irwin, Calif.

+The full project will add 59 new RV spaces, more than doubling the size of the park.

 The project is needed to expand and renovate the existing RV Park.
 Currently the park is too small for the demand.
 The end result is an expanded, modern park that will meet the needs of Soldiers, families, retirees and other patrons authorized to use the facility.